Last updated: 1 May 2023

 Use Stainless Steel Screws.
 Not Nails

-  When I first started building and for the first few years as a builder, I would nail the decking down.
-I would use nails that had an annular groove.
-So the problem with nailing the deck is that it doesn’t hold the decking borders down over time.
-The timber shrinks and expands and eventually, the nail gets pushed up on a lot of old decks.
-You probably notice that when you’re walking around on it you can feel the head of the nails below your feet.
-And that’s it’s sticking up because it has no resistance that little groove on the side of the now isn’t enough resistance to keep it in the timber.
-And that’s why screws are better so the thread on the top is for the decking and the three of the bottom is for the deck framing.
+When I first started building, and for the first few years as a builder, I used to nail the decking down using nails with an annular groove.
+However, nailing the deck has its downside, as it doesn’t hold the decking borders down over time.
+This is because the timber shrinks and expands, and eventually, the nails get pushed up on many old decks.
+You might have noticed this when walking on an old deck and feeling the heads of the nails below your feet.
+The little groove on the side of the nail isn’t enough to keep it in the timber.
+That’s why screws are a better option, as the threads on the top are for the decking, and the threads on the bottom are for the deck framing.

 I recommend stainless steel it costs a little bit more but you’re not gonna get that bleeding out rusting.
 We usually use quite nice hardwood decking.
 You know it’s quite nice to look at so I like to use a subtle screw with a small head to take the attention away from the fixings.

 Mark a Screw Line.
 But Leave No Pencil Marks.